‘They miscalculated’: Ukraine turns the tables on Russia’s Black Sea Fleet

 The irony is that the entire Black Sea fleet could have been Ukrainian if it was not for the pacifism of its early leaders – and Ukraine’s dire economic situation in the 1990s.

-Founded in Sevastopol in 1783, the fleet won naval battles wars with Ottoman Turkey, fought Nazi Germans and often confronted NATO in the Mediterranean.
+Founded in Sevastopol in 1783, the fleet won naval battles with Ottoman Turkey, fought Nazi Germans and often confronted NATO in the Mediterranean.

 Ukraine proclaimed independence on August 24, 1991, and just days later, Moscow appointed Admiral Igor Kasatonov as head of the gargantuan fleet that employed some 100,000 servicemen and 60,000 auxiliary staffers serving 833 warships and hundreds of aircraft.